LRitzdorf/eele367-final-project/README.md

 # EELE 367 Final Project

-The final project for EELE 367, Logic Design (a course covering logic circuit design with VHDL, as well as implementation on an FPGA).
+This is the final project for EELE 367, Logic Design (a course covering logic circuit design with VHDL, as well as implementation on an FPGA).
+This assignment was created by Professor Brock LaMeres.
+Relevant course material is available in Professor LaMeres' textbook, *Introduction to Logic Circuits & Logic Design with VHDL*.

 ## Project Phases